JeffreyBenjaminBrown/gauge-freq/README.md

 Given information about good* gauge-frequency string pairs, this computes good string gauges for frequencies not in that data.

-# The Python code is better.
+# How to use this

+Run the Python code.

 It works with CSV data.
 If there's a file called `data/input.csv`, and its columns are as described in [data/README](data/README.md), then running the Python code from the root of the project will create a new file, `data/output.csv`, with a column called `try-gauge` which is what you want.
+I've included sample data,
+based on my own observations of a Kite (20.5-edo) Chapman Stick.

+You can be using any tuning; it doesn't have to be a Kite guitar.
+The program only deals in Hz values, not note values.
+(The data can include note values, but they are just for human consumption.)

-Note that the output data is likely to be incomplete, if you ask for out-of-sample values.
+Note that the output data will be incomplete if you ask for out-of-sample values.
 For instance, if your data gives frequency-gauge pairs for frequencies running from 100 Hz to 300 Hz,